Johnson faces perilous Brexit ratification after Brexit deal vote blocked

 “It is becoming remarkable how often you please one lot and not the other lot,” Bernard Jenkin, a pro-Brexit Conservative Party lawmaker, told parliament.

-Bercow dismissed such criticism, saying his decision was honorable and based on a long-standing convention in the House of Commons.
+Bercow dismissed such criticism, saying his decision was honourable and based on a long-standing convention in the House of Commons.

-“He is grumbling now because he doesn’t like the judgment,” Bercow said of Jenkin.
+“He is grumbling now because he doesn’t like the judgement,” Bercow said of Jenkin.
 “If the government have got the numbers, the government can have their way.”

 A spokesman for Johnson said that if the legislation strayed too far from the deal then its ratification would be placed in question.